ClickHouse/adsb.exposed/README.md

 - https://adsbexchange.com/ - a large data archive, but no longer provides the full data publicly after the acquisition;
 - https://flightaware.com/
 - https://flightradar24.com/ - a popular website, good coverage, but no public data access;
-- https://opensky-network.org/ - supposed to be open for research purpuses, but they didn't answer to email;
+- https://opensky-network.org/ - supposed to be open for research purposes, but they didn't answer to email;
 - https://openflights.org/

-I want to help you with your database infrastructure.
+### I want to help you with your database infrastructure.
 Please [contact me here](https://clickhouse.com/company/contact?loc=adsb).